Team-Rudra-Robocon/Documentation/md-pages/perception/Exposure_change_realtime.md

 { code: 0, data: array[2], name: "light", type: 0 }
 ```

-Based on typical Node-RED camera workflows, an attempt was made to access brightness information using:
+Based on typical camera workflows, an attempt was made to access brightness information using:

 ```javascript
 msg.meta.brightness